cse-sim/cse/doc/src/records/importfile.md

  * As usual, file order is not important -- IMPORTFILEs can be referenced before they are defined.
  * Columns are referenced by 1-based index or column names (assuming file header is present).
  In the example above, "Tdb" could be replaced by 3.
+ * Column names should be case-insensitive unique.
+CSE issues a warning for each non-unique name found.
+Reference to a non-unique name in import()/importStr() is treated as an error (no run).
+ * Heading or data string values generally do not need to be quoted except for values that include comma(s).